Registration is easy and done completely online!

-A. We request (but do not require) a minimum of 20 hours of volunteer time per family per academic year.
+A. We request (but do not require) parents to volunteer.
+Member families receive a discount on most classes and are expected to join one of our "committees" when we request sign ups, usually starting mid-summer via a Sign-up genius invitation.
 Feedback from previous volunteers has been that they feel more a part of the community when they volunteer, get to know other families more quickly, and that it's a rewarding experience.
 We hope you will, too!
 We have a variety of opportunities, and we will do our best to match up families with volunteer jobs that they will feel good about helping with.
 Families are encouraged to participate in fundraising activities, which can support scholarships or discounts, events like our yearly Antics Night celebration, or defray costs for equipment expenses that we might not otherwise afford.

 Q. I have two kids that want to sign up for the same class.
 How do I know if there are two spots available?